khromov/wp-views-output-formats/readme.txt

 == Upcoming features ==

-* Support for Taxonomy and User queries
+Support for attaching taxonomy data to posts is planned

 Feel free to contribute over at GitHub: https://github.com/khromov/wp-views-output-formats